Vitek-Lab/MSstatsShiny/README.md

 Going back to the data processing step, take a look at the profile plots for protein Q16795.

-### Rerun Data Processing
+### Rerun Data Processing - Feature Selection

 Process the data again but with the `Remove uninformative features & outliers` option selected.
-Repeat these steps except for Q5HYK3.
+Repeat steps 2-6 and observe what happens to protein Q5HYK3.

 What do you notice about the differences in the profile plots?
 How does this affect the differential abundance analysis results?